-17 PATIENT COUNSELING INFORMATION Advise the patient to read the FDA-approved patient labeling (Medication Guide).
+PATIENT COUNSELING INFORMATION

+Advise the patient to read the FDA-approved patient labeling (Medication Guide).
-Nephrogenic Systemic Fibrosis Instruct patients to inform their physician if they:

-- Have a history of kidney disease and/or liver disease, or

-- Have recently received a GBCA
+Nephrogenic Systemic Fibrosis Instruct patients to inform their physician if they: Have a history of kidney disease and/or liver disease, or Have recently received a GBCA

 GBCAs increase the risk of NSF among patients with impaired elimination of drugs.
-To counsel patients at risk of NSF:

-• Describe the clinical manifestation of NSF

-• Describe procedures to screen for the detection of renal impairment
+To counsel patients at risk of NSF: • Describe the clinical manifestation of NSF • Describe procedures to screen for the detection of renal impairment

-Instruct the patients to contact their physician if they develop signs or symptoms of NSF following gadobutrol injection administration, such as burning, itching, swelling, scaling, hardening and fightening of the skin; red or dark patches on the skin; stiffness in joints with trouble moving, bending or straightening the arms, hands, legs or feet; pain in the high
+Instruct the patients to contact their physician if they develop signs or symptoms of NSF following gadobutrol injection administration, such as burning, itching, swelling, scaling hardening and tightening of the skin; red or dark patches on the skin; stiffness in joints with trouble moving, bending or straightening the arms, hands, legs or feet; pain in the hig hardening and tightening of the skin bones or ribs; or muscle weakness.